Skip to Content

 New York City’s Ghostly Greenwich Village

-I always encourage families visiting New York City to get out of midtown and explore the city’s oldest neighborhoods, which are all south of 14th street.
-Greenwich Village was once a bucolic village, far from the walls of the small city at the tip of Manhattan island.
+I always encourage families visiting New York to get out of midtown and explore the city’s oldest neighborhoods, which are all south of 14th Street.
+Greenwich Village was once a bucolic village, far from the walls of the bustling city streets at the tip of Manhattan island.

-It has been home to one of the worst disasters of the Industrial Revolution in 1911, to Brownstones that housed the City’s elite, to bohemians, artists and the gay and lesbian community.
-Now NYU’s open campus sits surrounds its epicenter, Washington Square Park.
+It has been home to one of the worst disasters of the Industrial Revolution in 1911; to brownstones that housed the City’s elite; and to bohemians, artists and the gay and lesbian community.
+Now NYU’s open campus surrounds the Village’s epicenter, Washington Square Park.

 Pin it for later!

-Photos: Sleepy Hollow (Paul Brennan/Pixabay) Olde Town Ghost Walk (Ghosts of Newport); New Orleans (Blue Ridge Mountains Travel Guide); Savannah (Savannah First-Timers Guide); Bonaventure Cemetary (Travel Photo Disovery); Louisville (the Family Voyage); Boston, Williamsburg, St. Augustine (FamilieGo!©); Philadelphia (Teen Traveler/FamiliesGo!©).
+Photos: Sleepy Hollow (Paul Brennan/Pixabay) Olde Town Ghost Walk (Ghosts of Newport); New Orleans (Blue Ridge Mountains Travel Guide); Savannah (Savannah First-Timers Guide); Bonaventure Cemetery (Travel Photo Discovery); Louisville (the Family Voyage); Boston, Williamsburg, St. Augustine (FamiliesGo!©); Philadelphia (Teen Traveler/FamiliesGo!©).